briatte/srqm/setup/README.md

 ## `stab`

-Produces summary statistics and correlation matrix tables in plain text format, for maximum compatibility with text and spreadsheet editors (the course recommendation is to use Google Documents).
+__Currently in the works.__ Produces summary statistics and correlation matrix tables in plain text format, for maximum compatibility with text and spreadsheet editors (the course recommendation is to use Google Documents).

 The basic syntax for `stab` is: